wp-plugins/json-content-importer/readme.txt

-  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty or set -1" urlgettimeout="number: who many seconds for loading url till timeout?" basenode="starting point of datasets, the base-node in the JSON-Feed where the data is" ]
+  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty or set -1" urlgettimeout="number: who many seconds for loading url till timeout?" basenode="starting point of datasets, the base-node in the JSON-Feed where the data is" oneofthesewordsmustbein="default empty, if not empty keywords spearated by ','.
+At least one of these keywords must be in the created text (here: text=code without html-tags)" oneofthesewordsmustbeindepth="default: 1, number:where in the JSON-tree oneofthesewordsmustbein must be?"
+]
 Any HTML-Code plus "basenode"-datafields wrapped in "{}" {subloop:"basenode_subloop":"number of subloop-datasets to be displayed"}